 As the title of this Article suggests, however, my conclusion is so far a tentative one.
 The reason for my caution relates to my approach to constitutional interpretation.
 I prefer models of constitutional interpretation resting on the text, structure, and history of the document itself; I suppose one would have to say that I am an originalist.
 At this point, however, my historical understanding of the framing of the Fourteenth Amendment rests entirely on a study of a handful of secondary sources.
 In a longer work now in progress, I will mine the primary sources; for the purposes of this Article, let" it suffice to say that my statements about the history should be taken as the very preliminary notions that I intend.

 Date of Authorship for this Version

 Carter, Stephen L., "Racial Harassment as Discrimination: A Cautious Endorsement of the Anti-Oppression Principle" (1991).
 Faculty Scholarship Series.
-Paper 2248.
+2248.